RationAI/quality-control/docs/getting-started/installation.md

         Replace `v1.0.0` with the specific version you want to install.

-Once **OpenSlide**, and the core library are installed, you're ready to start using QC functions.
+Once **pyvips**, and the core library are installed, you're ready to start using QC functions.